anandmuraleedharan/snowflake-dbt/README.md

     a.
 Load a file to SF using dbt seed --show
     b.
 Set up a variable in dbt_project.yml
     c.
 Use the variable in model and write a query materializing the result as a table/view
 4. Exercise 4
     a.
 Create a price change marker file and load it to SF by seeding
     b.
 Write a dbt macro to generate date time table in snowflake and execute it through run-operation
     c.
 Write a model in dbt that uses joins to convert price change table to monthly price table.
     d.
-2 methods are possible: Window functions or Self-joins with subqueries.
+2 methods are possible: Window functions or Self-joins with subqueries theoretically.
+    e.
+You might also want to research on CTEs, Macros, Variables, and Case statements.